apache/incubator-graphar/docs/libraries/pyspark/how-to.md

 ```

 You can also modify fields, but be careful: when you modify field of
-instance of the Python class, you modify the underlaying Scala Object
+instance of the Python class, you modify the underlying Scala Object
 at the same moment!

 ```python